valengrillo/tfcb-homework02/README.md

 While I am doing my homework, I like to have the following snacks:

 - Humus, accompanied with:
   - crackers
   - mini carrots
   - sliced bread
 - Brie cheese, accompanied with:
   - crackers
   - bread
-And my less healthy snacks would be:
+- And my less healthy snacks would be:

-- Bubblegum
-- Ice cream
+  - ice cream
-- Chocolate

-- Dashes work just as well
-- And if you have sub points, put two spaces before the dash or star:
-  - Like this
-  - And this
+  - chocolate

 However, I am not a fan of insects, and when doing my assignment \#2 and saw the images contained in the GitHub repository, like this one ![hairy insect](https://github.com/valengrillo/tfcb-homework02/images/casent_Camponotus_darwinii .jpg) I LOST MY APPETITE!